Last updated April 12, 2018

-When otherwise not available, a user's physical location is determined using a third-party geolocation service to translate a user's IP address into an actual physical location.
-This process is not always accurate; the more broad the geographic targeting attribute, the more accurate the location translation.
-That is, targeting based on the continent attribute is more accurate than targeting based on the city attribute.
-It is possible for plug-ins to determine other methods of geolocation enrichment.
+When otherwise unavailable, a user's physical location is determined using a third-party geolocation service to translate a user's IP address into an actual physical location.
+This process is not always accurate.
+To optimize accuracy, keep in mind that the broader you keep the geographic targeting attribute, the more accurate the location translation will be.
+For example, targeting based on the continent attribute is more accurate than targeting based on the city attribute.
+It's possible for plug-ins to determine other methods of geolocation enrichment.

 Geographic targeting options